AnonyFriday/Set/README.md

 ## License
-This project is licensed under the terms of the [MIT](https://choosealicense.com/licenses/mit/)
+This project is licensed under the terms of the [MIT License](https://choosealicense.com/licenses/mit/)